 A six-month programme designed for Lancashire Businesses seeking to understand the opportunities presented by the transition to a low carbon economy.

-Connect with like-minded Lancashire SMEs to realise the competitive advantages of rethinking business processes and embracing eco-innovation.
-Eco-Innovation is the development of any new and improved product, process or service which provides customer and business value whilst significantly decreasing environmental impact.
+Eco-innovation is the development of any new and improved product, process or service which provides customer and business value whilst significantly decreasing environmental impact.

-This programme is designed to equip senior decision makers of Lancashire-based SMEs with the knowledge and tools to sharpen their business strategy whilst reducing environmental impact Our last cohort ranged from food delivery and processing companies with high energy requirements, to providers of printing services, and innovators developing reusable healthcare products.
+This programme is designed to equip senior decision makers of Lancashire-based SMEs with the knowledge and tools to sharpen their business strategy whilst reducing environmental impact.
+Our last cohort ranged from food delivery and processing companies with high energy requirements, to providers of printing services, and innovators developing reusable healthcare products.
 However diverse, as Lancashire SMEs they share many of the same challenges and have used the programme to exchange ideas.

 An Overnight Experiential (two days, one night) at a Lancashire Hotel to build trust amongst the group.